PatientSamurai/InstantRunoffBot/README.md

     - This command also requires the 'ElectionAdmin' role if it exists.
 7. The '!vote help' command will print usage commands.

-How instant runoff voting is handled:
+## How instant runoff voting is handled
 1. If there are currently any candidates with a majority of the remaining #1 votes, that candidate wins.
 2. If there is no candidate with a majority of the remaining #1 votes, the bot will pick one or more candidates to remove:
     1. If there is a single candidate that has the least number of #1 votes, the bot will eliminate that candidate.